Get exclusive member benefits & effect social change. Join Today

-The cause of cleft palate and lip is not known, but doctors believe that the defects occur because of both genetic and environmental factors.
+The cause of cleft palate and lip isn’t known, but doctors believe that the defects occur because of both genetic and environmental factors.
 Genetics can play a role in the development of clefts if one or both parents pass down a gene that makes a cleft palate or lip more likely.

 What you do during your pregnancy can also increase the likelihood that your child will have a cleft palate or lip.
 Factors that scientists believe may cause a cleft to develop include:

-A cleft can occur as an isolated birth defect or as part of a larger genetic syndrome, such as Van der Woude syndrome or velocardiofacial syndrome, which are both genetic malformation disorders.
+A cleft can occur as an isolated birth defect or as part of a larger genetic syndrome, such as van der Woude syndrome or velocardiofacial syndrome, which are both genetic malformation disorders.

-It’s possible for cleft palate and lip to be diagnosed while the baby is still in the womb through the use of an ultrasound.
+It’s possible for cleft palate and lip to be diagnosed while your baby is still in the womb through the use of an ultrasound.
 An ultrasound uses high frequency sound waves to create an image of your baby inside your abdomen.

 The treatment for your child’s cleft palate or lip will depend on the severity of the condition.
 Treatment often involves several surgeries to close the opening and reconstruct the face.

 A team of specialists may work with you and your child.
 For example, if your child has problems with speech because of their cleft, they might work with a speech pathologist.
 Your child’s team may also include a plastic surgeon, an oral surgeon, and/or an orthodontist.

 Surgery to repair a cleft palate or lip is ideally performed in your child’s first year.
 However, additional reconstructive surgeries may be required well into your child’s teenage years.